JL-Omega/Docker-Project/README.md

 If you'd like to contribute to this project, please fork the repository and submit a pull request.

 ## Maintainer
 This project is maintained by Jean-Luc Mpande.
-You can reach out to the maintainer via email at mpandejl1@gmail.com.
+You can reach out to the maintainer via email at mpandejl1@gmail.com or [LinkedIn](https://www.linkedin.com/in/jean-luc-mpande-75981a23b/).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.